About the rides

 Are there packages for riding and staying at the ranch?

 Yes, we have stay & ride packages prepared for you.
-These are designed for longer stays (for a week, extra long weekend or a weekend).
+They range from one night up to a week stay.
 You can choose between the pampered and the economic version.
 If you have something else in mind, let us know and we will see what we can do for you.
 We have two cabins available which can be booked independently as well.

 Can I take photos while riding?